 - Am I eligible?: All police recruits are eligible to sign up from this benefit during their first three months of employment with MPD.
 All recruits commit to staying with MPD for two years after they complete their 6-month training program at MPD’s Metropolitan Police Academy.
 Participation in the Recruit Housing Allowance Incentive Program requires recruits to commit to staying with MPD an extra six months (for a total of two and a half years) after they graduate from the academy.

 - How can I apply?: Program participation requires a completed application and signed lease agreement for a residence in the District of Columbia.
-You can get an application and more information by contacting the Professional Development Bureau (PDB) via telephone (202) 727-9832 or email [email protected]
+You can get an application and more information by contacting the Recruiting Division by email [email protected]

 - Training – MPD hosts a wide variety of training options for members to include annual Professional Development Training.
 MPD also endorses and sponsors members to attend external training opportunities, to include degree baring programs.